 Here at SG HQ, we’re of the mind that experiential gifts are always a good idea.

-Now, most of your time together is probably already spent doing what most couples in the middle of a pandemic do: making dinner, watching a TV show you both compromised on, debating who has to take the dog out before bed.
+Now, most of your time together is probably already spent doing the day-to-day stuff: making dinner, watching a TV show you both compromised on, debating who has to take the dog out before bed.

-Right now, that could mean a virtual cooking class.
+That could mean a cooking class.
 Or a cross country ski sesh.
-Anything you can do together that gets you out of the same old quarantine routine.
+Anything you can do together that gets you out of the same old same old routine.

 A Valentine’s Day Gift Guide is great, but if you want more #SGapproved present ideas for her?
-Check out our “Gifts for Her” collection on our shop page.
+Check out the “Gifts for Her” collection on our shop page.